What is PostgreSQL performance tuning?

 - log_statement: Configuring this to log all statements (or specific types like ddl for data definition language commands) can provide a comprehensive view of database activity.
 However, this should be used with caution in production environments, as it can generate a large amount of log data.

-Query performance tuning is one of the most impactful areas for improving PostgreSQL performance.
+Query optimization, or performance tuning, is one of the most impactful areas for improving PostgreSQL performance.
 It involves analyzing how SQL queries are executed and making adjustments to ensure they run as efficiently as possible.

 Here are a few common query optimization strategies: